 Paramount's operations are organized into the Grande Prairie Region, the Kaybob Region and the Central Alberta and Other Region.
-The map below depicts the location of the Company's principle properties in these Regions.
+The map below depicts the location of the Company's properties in these Regions that are the current focus of development.